geoknoesis/spatialwebnode/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🏢 About Geoknoesis LLC

+**hstpd** is developed and maintained by [Geoknoesis LLC](https://www.geoknoesis.com), a company specializing in spatial computing and distributed systems.

+**Main Developer**: Stephane Fellah (stephanef@geoknoesis.com)

+For more information about our products and services, visit [www.geoknoesis.com](https://www.geoknoesis.com).

 ## 🆘 Support